wily-james/wani/README.md

 You'll need to provide your WaniKani personal [API token](https://www.wanikani.com/settings/personal_access_tokens).
 The easiest way to set this up is to create a config file at "~/.config/wani/.wani.conf".
-Add the following line to that file (replacing your_auth_token with your actual auth token).
+Add the following line to that file (replacing your_auth_token with your actual API token).
 ```
 auth: your_auth_token
 ```